Pgalante/wallace_biomodelos/docs/b8e390e207cea9b578d061b46543a37c379de9f7/index.md

 ## Forms
 We would like to get to know everybody attending our workshop, but unfortunately we are not able to meet in person this year.
 Instead, we ask that every participant creates a single slide for the shared Google Slides document linked below, to introduce yourself to other participants.
-We look forward to getting to know everybody digitally.
+We look forward to getting to know everybody digitally.<br>
 [Introduction powerpoint](https://docs.google.com/presentation/d/15aCiTBhC6o2QmcWOLqqdJ-07XU2XFWCqBE8y0zOce2I/edit?usp=sharing)

 Please use this form to tell us your preference for your software testing subgroup assignments.
-We will do our best to assign subgroups following participant preferences, but will adjust to ensure even numbers of participants across groups.
+We will do our best to assign subgroups following participant preferences, but will adjust to ensure even numbers of participants across groups.<br>
 [Subgroup signups](https://docs.google.com/forms/d/e/1FAIpQLSdoSBi0lkfO_FJbREltKn7iF_NO2OTVuU6c5Pm_iRHqpH5yeA/viewform?usp=sf_link)

-Please use this form to report any bugs found and provide detailed software testing feedback during the Consultation Workshop
+Please use this form to report any bugs found and provide detailed software testing feedback during the Consultation Workshop<br>
 [Workshop III bug reporting](https://docs.google.com/forms/d/e/1FAIpQLSck3a800e94aK_iVPPQck8ZQY0sGoSVAxCsJtGvQCKD1YTzqg/viewform?usp=sf_link)

 Thank you very much for attending our workshop.
-Please take a few moments to give us feedback regarding the workshop, the software, and new features.
+Please take a few moments to give us feedback regarding the workshop, the software, and new features.<br>
 [Workshop evaluation form](https://forms.gle/oob2Ht1JF8USEsWZ8)

-If your subgroup tested *changeRangeR*, please use the form below to provide feedback
+If your subgroup tested the *changeRangeR* full R package (*advanced R users subgroup*), please **only** use the form below to provide feedback<br>
 [changeRangeR feedback](https://docs.google.com/forms/d/e/1FAIpQLSe6jxLTKVC30FRjFxxEXTY5o6zBrh-YQhq2H9hzpb-9FVQgtg/viewform?usp=sf_link)